Matildevoldsen/wire-comments/README.md

 <livewire:comments :model="$post" :emojis="['👍', '👎', '❤️', '😂', '😯', '😢', '😡']" />
 ```

+If the emojis are not set, reactions will be disabled.

 ### Customizing the Views

 If you need to customize the views, you can modify the published views located in `resources/views/vendor/wire-comments`.
 The main component view is `components/comments.blade.php`.